junocchi/Ruby-practice-databases-Makers/Designing_Single_table/Schema_movies_directory.md

 # EXAMPLE USER STORY:
 # (analyse only the relevant part - here the final line).

-As a music lover,
+As a person who loves movies,
-So I can organise my records,
+So I can list all my favourite movies
-I want to keep a list of albums' titles.
+I want to see a list of movies' titles.

+As a person who loves movies,
+So I can list all my favourite movies
+I want to see a list of movies' genres.

-As a music lover,
+As a person who loves movies,
-So I can organise my records,
+So I can list all my favourite movies
-I want to keep a list of albums' release year.
+I want to see a list of movies' release year.
 ```

 ```
 Nouns:

-album, title, release year
+titles, genres, release_year
 ```

 ## 2. Infer the Table Name and Columns